soulflyer/photo-api/README.md

 ### Development
 For development use, I switch the client to port 31000 and fire up a clojure repl using M-x cider-jack-in and run (mount/start)

+### Building

+    lein uberjar

+Should alter the title in the swagger configuration to make it easy to differentiate the development version from the production version.

 ## API Details

 To see the full API, start the server and view the API docs page on <http://localhost:31001/swagger-ui/index.html>